How to Get a Business Loan

 • Highest education level

-• If there are any prior convictions that have yet to be served
+• If you have any prior convictions that have yet to be served

 Step 4: Payroll and credit verification